texstudio-org/texstudio/utilities/manual/source/editing.md

 also use the \"Refresh Structure\" (menu \"Idefix\") command at any moment.

-The structure view shows labels, sections, includes and beamer blocks and todos.
+The structure view shows labels, sections, includes, beamer blocks and todos.

-There are two kind of todos that will be listed a) todos from a todo-like command, e.g. \\todo{} from the package todonotes. b)
+There are two kinds of todos that will be listed:
+a) todos from a todo-like command, e.g. \\todo{} from the package todonotes.
-todo-comments: This is a comment with a \"% TODO\" or \"%todo\".
-You can adapt the regular expression for other comments to be marked as todo-comment in *options/advanced editor/Regular Expression for TODO comment*, e.g \"%\\s?\[A-Z\]\[A-Z\_\\-\]+\" for any comment starting with at least two capital letter only comment.
+b) todo-comments: This is a comment with a \"% TODO\" or \"%todo\".
+You can adapt the regular expression for other comments to be marked as todo-comment in *options/advanced editor/Regular Expression for TODO comment*, e.g \"%\\s?\[A-Z\]\[A-Z\_\\-\]+\" for any comment starting with at least two capital letters.

 The structure view also offers a context menu which allows one to copy/cut all text which belongs to a section (including subsection) and paste it before or after a section.
-Section can be indented/unindented which means that the hierarchy level is changed by one, i.e. \\section is changed to \\subsection, and all subsections are treated accordingly
+Sections can be indented/unindented, which means that the hierarchy level is changed by one, i.e. \\section is changed to \\subsection, and all subsections are treated accordingly